opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

   logs/
 ```

-With this change, a user can launch Data Prepper by simply running `bin/data-prepper`.
-No additional command line arguments or Java system property definitions
+You now can launch Data Prepper by running `bin/data-prepper`; no need for additional command line arguments or Java system
-are required.
-Instead, the application will load configurations from `config/` subdirectory.
+property definitions.
+Instead, the application loads configurations from the `config/` subdirectory.

-Data Prepper will also read pipeline configurations from `pipelines/` subdirectory.
-Users can now define pipelines across
+Data Prepper 2.0 reads pipeline configurations from the `pipelines/` subdirectory.
+You can now define pipelines across
-multiple YAML files in the subdirectory, where each file contains the configuration for one or more pipelines.
-This will
+multiple YAML files in the subdirectory, where each file contains the definition for one or more pipelines.
+The directory
-allow users to keep their pipeline definitions distinct and thus more compact and focused.
+also helps keep pipeline definition distinct and, therefore, more compact and focused.

 ## JSON & CSV parsing